Evidlo/remarkable_mouse/README.md

   --region              Use a GUI to position the output area.
-Overrides --monitor --threshold THRESH    stylus pressure threshold (default 600) --evdev               use evdev to support pen pressure (requires root, Linux only)
+Overrides --monitor --threshold THRESH    stylus pressure threshold (default 600) --evdev               use evdev to support pen pressure (requires root, Linux only) --pen                 use pen injection to support pen pressure (Windows only)
 ```